JeschkeLab/DeerLab-Matlab/docsrc/source/index.rst

 DeerLab provides two types of distance distribution models: non-parametric models (as used in Tikhonov regularization) as well as a series of parametric distance distribution models (multi-Gaussians, multi-Rice, worm-like chain, etc.).
 It also provides a selection of background models (homogeneous spin distribution in 3 or fractal dimensions, excluded-volume effects).

 A publication about DeerLab is in preparation.
-When you use DeerLab in your work, please cite "Fábregas Ibáñez, L., Jeschke, G., and Stoll, S.: DeerLab: A comprehensive toolbox for analyzing dipolar EPR spectroscopy data, Magn.
+When you use DeerLab in your work, please cite

+    Fábregas Ibáñez, L., Jeschke, G., and Stoll, S.: *DeerLab: A comprehensive toolbox for analyzing dipolar EPR spectroscopy data*, Magn.
 Reson.
-Discuss., https://doi.org/10.5194/mr-2020-13, in review, 2020".
+Discuss., https://doi.org/10.5194/mr-2020-13, in review, 2020

 Please check back frequently for updated publication information.

 .. toctree::
     :hidden: